Jtewen/mnist-visual/readme.md

 # MNIST Digit Recognizer Project

-This project is a web-based application that allows users to draw digits and get predictions from a trained MNIST model.
+This project was created for a Precision Planting keynote presentation.
+It is a web-based application that allows users to draw digits and get predictions from a trained MNIST model.

 ## Prerequisites